gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

     - Don't use any shared library flags (`-shared`, `-fPIC`) when compiling source files for a static library.
     - Use `ar` to link the static library.

+TBD:

-TBD - allow `StaticLibraryBinary` instances to be added manually.
+- allow `StaticLibraryBinary` instances to be added manually.
-TBD - need to consume locally and between projects and between builds.
+- need to consume locally and between projects and between builds.
-TBD - need separate compiler and linker options for building shared and static library.
+- need separate compiler and linker options for building shared and static library.
-TBD - need shared compiler and linker options for building shared and static library.
+- need shared compiler and linker options for building shared and static library.
-TBD - can in theory share the compile task between a static library and an executable built from the same source.
+- can in theory share the compile task between a static library and an executable built from the same source.

 # Compile C source files using the C compiler